florez-carlos/dotfiles/README.md

 # Installation

-Supported Distros:
+Installation is supported for the following:

- - Ubuntu 24.04+
+ - Ubuntu LTS (amd64)
+ - MacOS (amd64/rosetta)

 > [!NOTE]
 > If using a remote SSH client to connect to the host machine, make sure to [follow these instructions](#configure-a-remote-ssh-client-optional) to set up the remote SSH client